 - The kitchen facility in the Community Center is off limits with the exception of the refrigerator and sink.
-The use is not permitted to use the steam table, silverware, oven or any items that belong to the senior center.
+Users are not permitted to use the steam table, silverware, oven or any items that belong to the Senior Center.

-- Any damage to the facility will be the responsibility of the user and will be billed accordingly.
+- Any damage to the facility will be the responsibility of the renter and will be billed accordingly.

-- Following the conclusion of the event, the renter must return the Renter’s Exit Checklist form (part of the Room Rental Form (PDF)) along with any keys provided to the Fire Station.
+- Following the conclusion of the event, the renter must return the Renter's Exit Checklist form (part of the Room Rental Form (PDF)) along with any keys provided to the Fire Station.
 Users of the Community Center must leave the Exit Checklist on the kitchen counter.
 Failure to leave the completed Exit Checklist can result in delay or loss of deposit.

 - The renter agrees to assume full responsibility for the character, actions and conduct of all persons admitted by it to the premises and covenants that if any part of the premises is damaged by the act, default or negligence of the renter or renter's guests.
 The renter agrees to pay the City any actual damages exceeding the security deposit.